synthels/daphne-x86_64/README.md

 $ cmake --build .
 ```

 If there are no errors and everything went well, you should now have a binary called `kernel.bin` in the `build` directory.
 Congratulations!
-(If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then fix them!
+(If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then go back and fix them!
 It's not my fault you can't write C!)

 ### Building an ISO image